-Not content with turning the maniacal Pheonix into a brainwashed killer via the Cocteau corporation’s behaviour-altering, cryogenic penal system, the surreptitious Dr. Cocteau (Nigel Hawthorne) tampers with Spartan’s noggin, enforcing a procedure which alters an entire portion of his personality.
-That personality is never more evident than when our hero skillfully knits a sweater for the disgusted Lenina Huxley after he cuts short their neurological sex in search of the real deal.
+Not content with turning the maniacal Pheonix into a brainwashed killer via the Cocteau corporation’s behaviour-altering, cryogenic penal system, the surreptitious Dr. Cocteau (Nigel Hawthorne) tampers with Spartan’s noggin’, enforcing a procedure which alters an entire portion of his personality.
+The absurdity of that personality is never more evident than when our hero skillfully knits a sweater for the disgusted Lenina Huxley after cutting short their neurological sex in search of the real deal.

 Most Absurd Dialogue

 Confused by the nature of the dialogue she has picked up from prehistoric movies such as Lethal Weapon 3, and unaware that she is in fact in violation of the San Angeles Verbal Morality Statute, Officer Lenina Huxley has some choice words for Spartan as she attempts to compliment him on his recent heroics.

 Officer Lenina Huxley: You’ve finally matched his meat.
 You really licked his ass.

 John Spartan: That’s met his match and kicked his ass!